siderolabs/talos/website/content/v1.12/reference/cli.md

-      --mtu int                                  MTU of the cluster network (default 1500) --nameservers strings                      list of nameservers to use, by default use embedded DNS forwarder --no-masquerade-cidrs strings              list of CIDRs to exclude from NAT --omni-api-endpoint string                 the Omni API endpoint (must include a scheme, a port and a join token) --registry-insecure-skip-verify strings    list of registry hostnames to skip TLS verification for --registry-mirror strings                  list of registry mirrors to use in format: <registry host>=<mirror URL>
+      --mtu int                                  MTU of the cluster network (default 1500) --nameservers strings                      list of nameservers to use, by default use embedded DNS forwarder --no-masquerade-cidrs strings              list of CIDRs to exclude from NAT --omni-api-endpoint string                 the Omni API endpoint (must include a scheme, a hostname and a join token, e.g. 'https://siderolink.omni.example?jointoken=foobar')
+      --registry-insecure-skip-verify strings    list of registry hostnames to skip TLS verification for --registry-mirror strings                  list of registry mirrors to use in format: <registry host>=<mirror URL>
       --skip-injecting-config                    skip injecting config from embedded metadata server, write config files to current directory